 Increasing rents, increasing population and decreased funding at the Federal and state level for housing, deliberate public policy exacerbating patterns of gentrification and displacement, has led to some areas of the city being left completely unaffordable.
 This is all while we see new apartments going up all over the central city.

 East Portland is one of the last remaining affordable areas in the City of Portland.
 Even now, families are increasingly moving out of the city entirely.

 Image: Scrappers, The Mercury

-Sharon saw a listing for a new apartment building in Multnomah Village, with good schools, clean air, healthy food and transportation options.
-But she can't afford the rent, so they're stuck where they are.
+Sharon saw a listing for a new apartment building in Multnomah Village, with high-performing schools, clean air, and plenty of food and transportation options.
+But she can't afford the market rate rent.

 Air toxics and asthma